maratai/craftery/fiber_arts/fiber_art_suppliers.md

 I'm US-based, so for availability reasons in a cursed polity, I'm noting *location*.

+- [Ashford Wheels and Looms](https://www.ashford.co.nz) - New Zealand-based, but Ashford's wheels are ubiquitous in the USA and carried by many retailers, as well as often being available on the secondhand market.
+I own and have used a secondhand Ashford Traveller and Ashford Traditional.
+They're great wheels; I think of them as the Honda Civics of the spinning wheel world, maybe not "flashy" but absolutely reliable, and even for older examples (my Traditional is from 1981!), you can still readily obtain replacement parts, which is great for those of us buying secondhand.
 - [Blazing Shuttles](https://www.blazingshuttles.com/) - Sumptuous hand-dyed warps and skeins, plus other tools.
 - [Claudia Wollny](https://www.claudia-wollny-edition.com/en/) - Excellent books on tablet weaving and kumihimo, available in German/English (sometimes more!) bilingual editions.
 - [Daedalus Spinning Wheels](https://www.daedalusspinningwheels.com/) - US-based.
 I'm not in the market for another e-spinner (yet?), but I have a [Penelope band loom](https://www.daedalusspinningwheels.com/penelope), which can be set up for either card/tablet weaving or rigid heddle weaving.
 The Penelope is very well designed although I'm just barely starting a project on it.
 They have at least one e-spinner design for left-handers as well as right-handers!